mcquo011/Professional-ReadMe-Generator/README-gen.md

   ## Usage

-  Run node index.js to use the application
+  Run node index.js in your terminal

   ## Contributers